etwillbefine/annotation-api/doc/usage.md

 generator.generate(customerApi, optionalCallback);
 ```

+__Please note:__ When you are using the express-framework you must also install and activate express `body-parser`.

 If you want to use our custom built in web server, you can use this:
 ```js
 var files = [ __dirname + '/path/too/your/file' ];